aiengineeringforgrandmas/aiengineeringforgrandmas/README.md

 </p>

 ## I also ❤️ Creating Easy to Follow Step by Step Documentation!
 Good documentation is essential for beginners as well as for experienced developers.
-Every AI Engineering for Grandmas app repository features comprehensive documentation.
+Every AI Engineering for Grandmas app repository will feature comprehensive documentation.
 I truly hope that you find them Easy to Follow and useful. - Gregory
 ##
 <p align="center">
   <img src="https://github.com/user-attachments/assets/b83b0954-09fd-4d04-95cc-6fcff23f210e" alt="Smiling Grandma AI Engineering for Grandmas" width="750">